potiuk/potiuk/README.md

 Member of [The Apache Software Foundation](https://www.apache.org/)

+Member of the Security Commitee of the Apache Software Foundation

 About me:

 - 💡 The best decision ever - quit being CTO, go back to an engineering role